 When I went for my first yoga class in 1990 with John Rogers in Dublin, I was very pleasantly surprised by how relaxed my body felt afterwards, my breathing was easier, my mind calmer and I felt free of anxieties that had been stressing me before the class.
 The effect was, of course, temporary but it was an inspirational starting point to a long and rewarding relationship with yoga and regular practice thereafter.

-Part of being a yoga teacher is to undergo continuous professional development (CPD) each year.
+Part of being a yoga teacher means engaging in continuous professional development (CPD) each year.
 During my CPD, I have enjoyed workshops with Philip Xerri, Tom Mukunda Stiles and, more recently, with Lina Franco, a long time student of the teacher Peter Hersnack, author of The Living Breath.